hyhieu/hyhieu.github.io/blog/online_softmax.md

 You see a sequence of $N$ real numbers: $s_1, s_2, \ldots, s_N \in \mathbb{R}$, and $N$ vectors $V_1, V_2, \ldots, V_N \in \mathbb{R}^d$.
 These real numbers and vectors are given $K$ pairs of $(s_i, V_i)$ at a time.
-The goal is to compute the quantity, while maintaining a relatively minimal amount of memory:
+The goal is to compute the quantity:

 $$
 \begin{align*}
 O &= \dfrac{\sum_{i=1}^N \exp{(s_i)} \cdot V_i}{\sum_{i=1}^N \exp{(s_i)}}
 \end{align*}
 $$

+Of course, one easy approach is to keep all the $(s_i, V_i)$ pairs in memory, and then compute the output.
+However, this approach is not memory-efficient.
+The online softmax algorithm aims to compute the output, while maintaining a relatively minimal amount of memory.

 # The algorithm
 The gist of the online softmax algorithm is to store certain information about